valentinvogt/npde-summary/src/chapters/10.typ

   intuitive explanation of the method in 1D.
 ]

-A method which relies on a _fixed_ mesh is the Semi-Lagrangian method.
+The Semi-Lagrangian method, contrary to the particle method, uses a _fixed_ mesh.
 #definition(
   number: "10.3.4.2", "Material derivative", ..unimportant, )[